 A safe environment:

-• We acknowledge that unexpected situations, such as the COVID-19 pandemic, are experienced by different people in different ways including emotional and physical.
-Not everyone will be affected the same and we are flexible in our expectations of others.
+• We acknowledge that individuals have different lived experiences.
+Not everyone will be affected the same and we are flexible in our expectations of others

 We acknowledge that we will all make mistakes.
 We will learn from our mistakes and take action to correct ourselves.